Search

 • Seek support: Reach out to your support network, whether it be friends, family, or a therapist, to discuss your emotions and challenges.

-2. Recognize H.A.L.T.
+2. Recognise H.A.L.T.

 The acronym H.A.L.T. stands for Hungry, Angry, Lonely, and Tired.
 These states of being can increase vulnerability to relapse.
 When you experience cravings or find yourself feeling off-balance, ask yourself if you are experiencing any of these symptoms.
 By recognizing and addressing these needs, you can reduce the risk of relapse.
 Take the following steps: